putmantime/CMOD.Django/README.md

 -Load a gene and browse gene and protein data

-  -Identifiers
+  --Identifiers

-  -Annotations
+  --Annotations

-  -Gene ontology terms
+  --Gene ontology terms

-  -InterPro Domains
+  --InterPro Domains

-  -EC Number and enzyme data
+  --EC Number and enzyme data

 -Add data to Wikidata

-  -Add a gene ontology term to a Protein
+  --Add a gene ontology term to a Protein